Immediate Roadside Prohibitions in BC (IRPs)

-Filkow Law is a leading authority on criminal drinking and impaired driving laws and the Immediate Roadside Prohibition (IRP) regime.
+Filkow Law is a leading authority on criminal drinking, impaired driving, drinking and driving laws and the Immediate Roadside Prohibition (IRP) regime.
 The lawyers at Filkow Law have succeeded in hundreds of alcohol-related driving offences and Immediate Roadside Prohibition cases.

 An Immediate Roadside Prohibition (IRP) is not a criminal case, but it is also not a traffic ticket.
 It is a serious alcohol-related offence under the Motor Vehicle Act with a number of immediate and lasting consequences including: